joshbeard/walsh/README.md

 ## Limitations and Known Issues

 * **macOS:** Each virtual desktop has its own wallpaper, which isn't currently supported by walsh.
-The wallpaper will only be set on the current desktop.
+The wallpaper will only be set on the active desktops.
-  Be mindful of this when using the _blacklist_ feature, as it will reference the wallpaper on the desktop that it was set on, not necessarily the active desktop.
+  When using the _blacklist_ and _view_ features, the current wallpaper of the active desktop is used.
+When adding a wallpaper to another list, the wallpaper set on the original desktop is used (because the original source is needed).

 ## License